Omnistac/zedux/README.md

 ## Intro

-Redux has landed itself in an awkward spot.
-It's often too much for small applications, yet nowhere near extensive enough for large apps.
+Redux has landed itself in an awkward spot, being too much for small applications, yet nowhere near extensive enough for large apps.
 The low-level api and the sheer number of plugins required to make Redux work make it an impractical choice for many situations.
 While the simplicity of Redux is a huge asset, it is nevertheless a sad fact that many people reject Redux due to the side effects of simplicity.

 Zedux believes in simplicity too.
 But Zedux approaches it from the user's perspective first, and a code perspective second.
 This means Zedux has an incredibly straight-forward, declarative api and almost none of the verbosity of Redux.